 a.
 Determine whether licensee evaluations of, and corrective actions to, significant performance deficiencies have been sufficient to correct the deficiencies and prevent recurrence.

 b.
 Evaluate the effectiveness of audits and assessments performed by the quality assurance group, line organizations, and external organizations.
 Focus on how the performance data is integrated with other data to arrest declining performance.
-This review should include the response to EP related corrective actions identified as a result of actual events, exercises and drills.
+This review should include the organization’s response to EP related corrective actions identified as a result of actual events, exercises and drills.

 c.
 Determine whether the process for allocating resources provides for appropriate consideration of safety and compliance, and whether appropriate consideration is given to the management of maintenance backlogs and correction of work-arounds.